pranabekka/pranabekka.github.io/content/ku-lo-sa.md

 Makes me just play the song again.
 It's simply so upbeat and makes me want to dance even while I'm walking along in front of other people.

+If you liked KU LO SA,
+you can also check out these songs:

+- Wetin by Yarden
+- Toast by Koffee
+- soso by Omah Lay
+- KOLO by Ice Prince and Oxlade